+\Cref{sec:preliminaries} recalls background on algebraic stacks, $t$-structures, and Thomason filtrations. \Cref{sec:dualizing} develops the basic theory of dualizing complexes on algebraic stacks, including uniqueness up to an invertible twist, and the associated involution on $D^b_{\operatorname{coh}}$. \Cref{sec:existence} proves existence of dualizing complexes (\Cref{introproper:existence} and its generalizations, culminating in \Cref{thm:DM_morphism_dualizing}), via Nagata compactifications and Neeman's extension \cite{Neeman:2023} of the upper shriek functor $f^!$ to algebraic stacks. \Cref{sec:restrictability} establishes a topological restrictability criterion: a compactly generated $\otimes$-aisle on $D_{\operatorname{qc},Z}$ restricts to $D^b_{\operatorname{coh},Z}$ if, and only if, its associated Thomason filtration is weak Cousin across $Z$. \Cref{sec:classification} leverages our restrictability criteria to obtain the desired classification.

-\begin{ack} Lank was supported under the ERC Advanced Grant 101095900-TriCatApp and thanks the Max Planck Institute for Mathematics for hospitality where parts of this work were completed.
-The author greatly appreciates discussions with Timothy De Deyn, Kabeer Manali Rahul, and Fei Peng. \end{ack}
+\begin{ack} Lank was supported under the ERC Advanced Grant 101095900-TriCatApp, and thanks the Max Planck Institute for Mathematics and the Institute of Mathematics of the Czech Academy of Sciences for their hospitality where parts of this work were completed.
+The author greatly appreciate discussions with Timothy De Deyn, El\'{i}as Guisado Villalgordo, Michal Hrbek, Giovanna Le Gros, Kabeer Manali Rahul, Sergio Pavon, and Fei Peng (especially for discussions on \Cref{lem:internal_module_hom_with_pseudocoherent}). \end{ack}